ahmedhegazydev/English-Premier-League-Assessment/README.md

 ### Network

 The network layer is composed of Repository, ApiService.
-`NewsApi` - Is an interface containing the suspend functions for retrofit API call.
+`MatchesApi` - Is an interface containing the suspend functions for retrofit API call.

 `MatchesRepository` - Holds the definition of the remote/local repository call.